 Recent events have resulted in employee health and safety becoming a top priority.
 Still, this isn’t the only internal challenge to plan for.
 Insurers also need to prepare for face-to-face restrictions, create an agile remote working strategy, and address gaps in existing IT infrastructure and internal processes.

 As a result, many insurers are taking this time to update their work-from-home policy as needed.
-Putting together a plan to solve workforce challenges during a crisis means having network technology solutions that keep employees connected while working from home.
+Creating a plan to solve workforce challenges during a crisis means having network technology solutions.
+This keeps employees connected while working from home.
 You’ll also need to adjust your policies and refine performance expectations as many teams may struggle with remote working and remote collaboration.

 Learn more about creating effective internal communications as a remote insurer here.